Educational Leadership Team

 - Wang Yan - BCIS Chinese Director, YERI Executive Dean

-Julie's first teaching position was for 2 years as a Grade 2 homeroom teacher in a small school in her hometown.
-She then chose to head overseas and worked as a Grade 3 homeroom teacher for 2 years in Kuwait.
-Julie moved to Beijing and joined an international school in 1996 where she held a variety of positions including G3, G4 and G5 homeroom teacher, G1-6 ESOL teacher, Primary Years Programme (PYP) Coordinator, Assistant Principal and Lower School Principal.
+Julie's first teaching position was for two years as a Grade 2 homeroom teacher in a small school in her hometown.
+She then chose to head overseas and worked as a Grade 3 homeroom teacher for two years in Kuwait.
+She moved to Beijing and joined an international school in 1996 where she held a variety of positions, including G3, G4, and G5 homeroom teacher, G1-6 ESOL teacher, Primary Years Programme (PYP) Coordinator, Assistant Principal, and Lower School Principal.

-Julie has worked closely with the International Baccalaureate for many years, has benefited from a variety of professional development opportunities and is a life-long learner.
+Julie has worked closely with the International Baccalaureate for many years, has benefited from a variety of professional development opportunities, both inside and outside BCIS, and is a committed life-long learner.

-Julie’s has three children, Jack, Finn and Molly.
-Jack graduated from BCIS in 2016 and Finn and Molly currently study at BCIS.
+Julie has three children, Jack, Finn, and Molly.
+Jack graduated from BCIS in 2016; Finn graduated from BCIS in 2018; and Molly currently studies at BCIS.